-Metric FY 202 2 FY 2023 FY 2024 Risk/opportunity covered Target relating to metric Target year Methodology Progress Number of sites in at-risk locations of rising sea levels 3 3 3 Physical risk: Chronic - Rising sea levels.
+о , Metric FY 202 2 FY 2023 FY 2024 Risk/opportunity covered Target relating to metric Target year Methodology Progress Number of sites in at-risk locations of rising sea levels 3 3 3 Physical risk: Chronic - Rising sea levels.
 Have zero sites globally on flood plains or in at-risk locations.
 2050 - due to the increased likelihood and severity of sea level rise at this time.
 An at-risk location of rising sea level is defined as at or below sea level.
 No change between reporting years.
 Number of inbound logistics journeys impacted by extreme weather Nil Nil Nil Physical risk: Acute - Increased severity/frequency of extreme weather events.
 Continue to monitor the number of logistics journeys impacted by extreme weather.
 2050 - due to the increased likelihood and severity.
 A journey impacted by extreme weather is defined as one subject to weather- related delays, disruptions or loss of product.
 No change between reporting years.
 Number of competitors 11 11 11 Transition risk: Market - Increase in competitors.
 To annually monitor the number of major competitors.
 Year-on-year monitoring.
 A major competitor is defined as having the ability to provide nationwide coverage.
 No change between reporting years; however, this is being monitored annually as per the target.
 Scope 1-3 emissions per FTE employee (tCO 2 e/ FTE employee) 10.62 10.35 11.21 Transition risk: Policy and legal Enhanced sustainability reporting obligations.
 Transition risk: Reputation - Loss of clients due to poor environmental performance.
-See a reduction in Scope 1-3 emissions annually. reduction to 2050. were calculated Increase in the emissions intensity metric between the years as emissions increased but employee numbers only increased slightly.
+See a reduction in Scope 1-3 emissions annually.
+Year-on-year reduction to 2050.
+These metrics were calculated using the GHG emissions results from our global carbon footprint assessments, dividing them by the number of global FTE employees.
+Increase in the emissions intensity metric between the years as emissions increased but employee numbers only increased slightly.
 Opportunity: Market - Increased demand for services of companies that have positive environmental credentials.